Japanese cemeteries and cenotaphs

 Many Japanese cemeteries (日本人墓地, Nihonjin bochi) and cenotaphs are located outside of Japan for Japanese people who have died in war or other historical events.
-This article lists tombs and burial places.
+This article lists graves, tombs and burial places.

 History

 The oldest known Japantown featuring a Japanese cemetery is in Ayutthaya, Thailand, which was established between the 14th and 18th centuries.
 The oldest known Japanese national recorded by name and buried outside Japan is the early explorer Yamada Nagamasa.

 Wars, particularly World War II, have accounted for a majority of the Japanese burial sites located outside of Japan.
-There is a cemetery for the Imperial Japanese Navy in Malta, multiple cites for Japanese prisoners of war in Siberia, and many Pacific War sites, which include Japanese cemeteries, cenotaphs, and remains in the Nanpō Islands, the Philippines, New Guinea, and other Pacific Islands.
+There is a cemetery for the Imperial Japanese Navy in Malta, multiple sites for POWs in Siberia, and many Pacific War sites, which include Japanese cemeteries, cenotaphs, and remains in the Nanpō Islands, the Philippines, New Guinea, and other Pacific Islands.
 There have been multiple efforts by veteran organizations and the Japanese government to return remains to living relatives.
+The Japanese government's "Ministry of Health, Labour and Welfare" conducted a public project to search and collect the remains of war dead to bring the remains back to Japan.

-Monuments to victims of the United States' internment of citizens of Japanese ancestry are prevalent in the western US.
+Monuments to victims of the United States' internment of citizens of Japanese ancestry are prevalent in the Western United States.